LADSoft/OrangeC/doc/Technical Documentation/IEEE-695 Object File format.md

 * `#`: is the type index assigned by the translator, which must be >= 1024
 * `%`: some type constructor such as a structure or union designator.
-  * the type expression depends on the constructor used for the type, but is typically a base type, or a list of other types.
+    the type expression depends on the constructor used for the type, but is typically a base type or a list of other types.

 Type information is in the file header with other information about variables.
 It is further specified for each constructor below: